 Salvia involucrata Hadspen

 Highly ornamental and a great hummingbird sage.
 Hadspen Roseleaf has many 1 1/4 tubular pink blooms on an open spike.
 The bracts are small lime green instead of the usual pink, involucre small and elongated.
 Flowers are held much longer on spikes.
-Growing consistently throughout the mid summer until first frost.
+Growing consistently throughout the midsummer until the first frost.
 A well behaved and handsome addition to the summer and autumn borders.

-Grow in well drainage, humus enriched soil, half to three quarters of sun, late afternoon shade or filter shade best in the south.
+Grow in well-drainage, humus enriched soil, half to three-quarters of the sun, late afternoon shade or filter shade best in the south.
 A deep weekly watering and more often during dry spells.
-Half strength of liquid fertilizer given every two weeks during active growing period.
+A half strength of liquid fertilizer given every two weeks during the active growing period.
 To discourage pine voles incorporate crushed rocks into the soil.

 Yearly Foliage: Perennial

 Light: Full Sun (morning) to partial shade (afternoon) light shade best

 Mature Growth: 3 feet high – 6 feet wide

 Soil: Well drainage, humus enriched, average soil or sandy loam